ardigen/nasqq/README.md

 <!-- PROJECT SETUP -->
 ### Project setup

-Clone the project's Github repository to your local machine:
+1. Clone the project's Github repository to your local machine:

    ```sh
    git clone https://github.com/ardigen/nasqq
    ```

-> *Note: Grant appropriate permissions to the workflow directory: `chmod 777 -R <location>/nasqq`*
+> *Note: Grant appropriate permissions to the workflow directory e.g. `chmod 777 -R <location>/nasqq`*

-Next, build Docker images as the workflow requires Docker containers for both R and Python environments.
-There are [R](./docker/R/Dockerfile) and [Python](./docker/Python/Dockerfile) Dockerfiles needed to execute the workflow, which are compatible with Linux and MacOS (M1 chips) systems.
+Processes executed in the NASQQ pipeline are maintained in a containerized environment.
+The project repository includes prebuilt Docker images for the execution of all modules, **r_utils** and **python_utils**, available [here](https://github.com/orgs/ardigen/packages?repo_name=nasqq).
+Nextflow manages all dependencies as links to the appropriate Docker containers are included in the [base.config](./conf/base.config).
+However, if there are issues with repository, the necessary Dockerfiles compatible with Linux and MacOS (M1 chips) systems, are provided.
+These Docker images can be built locally for both [R](./docker/R/Dockerfile) and [Python](./docker/Python/Dockerfile) environments.

 For Linux user execute:
  ```sh